Exr0nProjects/learn_cpp/problems/usaco/silver/2016feb/timing_log.md

 ### Problem 2: balancing

 Didn't know how to write O(n) single fence sweep, so my soln was N^3 which is too slow, while using a little more logic we can get that down to N^2.
+Basically, in the usaco soln, for each possible y value of the fence, we count how many cows are above and below.
+Then, we jump the x fence from left to right, adding the number of cows jumped over at each jump to the left quadrant of top or bottom.
+Then, the number of cows in the top right quadrant at that x fence position is the number of total cows above the horizontal fence minus the number of cows on the top left, and similarly for the bottom.
+(In my code I used `above_idx` for top left and `below_idx` for bottom left).

 ### Problem 3: pails